 - Video lectures that offer more in-depth training.
 These are much more inclusive but are not interactive.

 - Online education-style programs that provide interactive sessions followed by quizzes or practical tests to ensure you understand the content.
 These programs offer examples of the types of scenarios and attacks that are common and assist the user in learning to recognize the threats and approaches in use.
-There are many providers, but Enable has had great results with KnowBe4.

 Regardless of the methods you choose, it is essential that you build a culture of reinforcement and motivation and reward people for diligence and identifiable learning.